fosskers/curse-of-strahd/cos/ezmerelda.md

 -----------------------------

 Ezmerelda petitions the players to help her find her master, Rudolph van Richten.
-If they do, he is happy to see his old pupil, but will urge them to leave him be.
+If they do, he is happy (or not) to see his old pupil, but will urge them to leave him be.
 His cover blown, he will flee afterward to his tower, if it's intact.

 **Reward:** +2 Renown to Vampire Hunters